rrva/repro-galera-mysqld-bin-index/README.md

 Requires docker.
 Can be reproduced on a normal RHEL/Centos 6.5 x86_64 host with ssh access, but including this for completeness.

-If using docker, docker container IP addresses must be reachable from the host running the test for ssh access.

 setup_env.sh          Builds two docker images: galera-repro and galera-repro-fab

 start_containers.sh   Starts containers and runs the fabric scripts which reproduce the bug